emichael/dslabs/handout-files/README.md

 of these checks rely on non-exhaustive model checking; just because they do not report a certain error doesn't mean the problem doesn't exist.

+The search tests are also equipped with a trace save/replay feature.
+If you use the `--save-traces` flag in `run-tests.py`, any time a search tests reports an error, it saves a file to the `traces/` directory.
+You can re-run these specific event sequences which lead to an error by invoking `run-tests.py --check-traces`.

 ## Debugging and Logging
 Use of an IDE is strongly recommended; an IntelliJ project configuration is